miyu0301/travel_planner/README.md

 # Travel Planner

 Welcome to **Travel Planner**, an application that makes planning your travels as enjoyable as the journey itself!
-This app is designed to assist you in creating the best itineraries for your trips.
-Easily add a title to each trip and plan your days to ensure a memorable adventure.
+This app is designed to help you make the best itineraries for your trips.
+Add a title to each trip and plan your days to enjoy a memorable adventure.

 ## Demo